OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 ## <a name="step-by-step-guide"></a>Guias passo a passo

-Siga o [guia passo a passo](../../../sbs-teams-conversation-bot.yml), para criar um Teams de conversação.
+Siga o [guia passo a passo](../../../sbs-teams-conversation-bot.yml), para criar um bot de conversa do Teams.

 ## <a name="next-step"></a>Próxima etapa